Data protection policy

 3.6.5.
 Objection and removal right

 If you want to prevent your data from being collected in future by Google Analytics when you visit our website via various devices (especially mobile devices such as smartphones or tab-lets), you must opt out on all the systems you use.
-This opt-out cookie will be set when you click here.
+This opt-out cookie will be set when you click on the link below:

 3.7.
 Google AdWords